pcpmartins/video-quality-assessment/README.md

 Topics related to saliency were adapted from the related OpenCV documentation.
 Many computer vision applications may benefit from understanding where humans focus given a scene.
 Other than cognitively understanding the way human perceive images and scenes, finding salient regions and objects in the images helps various tasks such as speeding up object detection, object recognition, object tracking and content-aware image editing.

-### Machine learning classification
+## Machine learning classification

-It was trained SVM binary classifiers, using our extracted features, to predict aesthetic and interestingness from video.
+ SVM binary classifiers were trained, using our extracted features, to predict aesthetic and interestingness from video.
 The classifiers are based on two publicly available video datasets with ground truth data.
 One for aesthetic  concepts where the dataset was used with a scheme that exploits visual properties and movement to assess the aesthetic quality of video.
 Other for interestingness , used in the development of a computational system to compare the interestingness levels of videos.
 For more details please refer to the corresponding papers [[9]](https://www.researchgate.net/profile/Christos_Tzelepis/publication/307516039_Video_aesthetic_quality_assessment_using_kernel_Support_Vector_Machine_with_isotropic_Gaussian_sample_uncertainty_KSVM-IGSU/links/57d9074a08ae601b39b04749/Video-aesthetic-quality-assessment-using-kernel-Support-Vector-Machine-with-isotropic-Gaussian-sample-uncertainty-KSVM-IGSU.pdf) and [[10]](http://www.yugangjiang.info/publication/aaai13-interestingness.pdf).

+### Feature scaling

+In a pre-processing step data normalisation is performend.
+Since the range of values of raw data varies widely, in some machine learning algorithms, namely SVM, objective functions will not work properly without normalization.

 ![figure 6](/images/tool-norm-formulae.png)
 *figure 6 - Feature normalisation options*

+## Statistical measures

+In an information retrieval scenario, the instances are documents and the task is to return a set of relevant documents given a search term; or equivalently, to assign each document to one of two categories, "relevant" and "not relevant".
+In this case, the "relevant" documents are simply those that belong to the "relevant" category.
+Recall is defined as the number of relevant documents retrieved by a search divided by the total number of existing relevant documents, while precision is defined as the number of relevant documents retrieved by a search divided by the total number of documents retrieved by that search.

+In a classification task, the precision for a class is the number of true positives (i.e. the number of items correctly labeled as belonging to the positive class) divided by the total number of elements labeled as belonging to the positive class (i.e. the sum of true positives and false positives, which are items incorrectly labeled as belonging to the class).
+Recall in this context is defined as the number of true positives divided by the total number of elements that actually belong to the positive class (i.e. the sum of true positives and false negatives, which are items which were not labeled as belonging to the positive class but should have been).

+In information retrieval, a perfect precision score of 1.0 means that every result retrieved by a search was relevant (but says nothing about whether all relevant documents were retrieved) whereas a perfect recall score of 1.0 means that all relevant documents were retrieved by the search (but says nothing about how many irrelevant documents were also retrieved).

+In a classification task, a precision score of 1.0 for a class C means that every item labeled as belonging to class C does indeed belong to class C (but says nothing about the number of items from class C that were not labeled correctly) whereas a recall of 1.0 means that every item from class C was labeled as belonging to class C (but says nothing about how many other items were incorrectly also labeled as belonging to class C).

+Often, there is an inverse relationship between precision and recall, where it is possible to increase one at the cost of reducing the other.
+Usually, precision and recall scores are not discussed in isolation.
+Instead, either values for one measure are compared for a fixed level at the other measure (e.g. precision at a recall level of 0.75) or both are combined into a single measure.
+Examples of measures that are a combination of precision and recall are the F-measure (the weighted harmonic mean of precision and recall).

 ![figure 7](/images/statistical_measures.png)
 *figure 7 - Statistical measures*

-#### Aesthetic classifier details
+### Aesthetic classifier details

-* At start a rough pre-selection is made according to the concept to be classified, discarding redundant or not applicable groups of features.
+* At start a rough pre-selection was made according to the concept to be classified, discarding redundant or not applicable groups of features.
 The overall extracted features were reduced by this process from the initial 98 columns to 48.

 * Feeding this 48 columns [initial feature vector](/docs/A2018C_49_cut_mrmr.csv), representing our features/attributes, together with the ground-truth class labels(on the first column) to the feature selection algorithm [minimum-Redundancy-Maximum-Relevance (mRMR)](http://home.penglab.com/proj/mRMR/), allowed to reorganize our variables taking into account not only the dependency and redundancy between variables but also their relevancy. during this step some variables were discarded, only the top 40 features were preserverd.
 It is possible to see the resulting algorithm output in [figure 8](/images/a_mrmr40_result.png).
-The 40 variables are shown sorted by relevancy only at the left side, and by mRMR at the rigth, the first column for both sort methods refer to the ranked variable position, the second to its original column position, the third to its denomination and finaly, the fourth to the algorithm rank score.
+The 40 variables are shown sorted by relevancy only, at the left side, and by mRMR at the rigth, the first column for both sort methods refer to the ranked variable position, the second to its original column position, the third to its denomination and finaly, the fourth to the algorithm rank score.

 ![figure 8](/images/a_mrmr40_result.png)
 *figure 8 - Feature selection result*